caseywatts/flammarion/Readme.md

 ## Installation

+First, you need to install [electron](http://electron.atom.io/) or [chrome](http://www.google.com/chrome) and make sure it's in your path.
+- On OSX / Linux: To put electron in your path, you can `npm install electron-prebuilt -g`, [see their github page](https://github.com/atom/electron)
-First, you need to install [electron](http://electron.atom.io/) or [chrome](http://www.google.com/chrome) and make sure it's in your path. (*Note:* On Windows, currently only chrome works, but you don't need to worry about putting it in your path.)
+- On Windows: currently only chrome works, but you don't need to worry about putting it in your path

 Then you can install the gem: